echogarden-project/echogarden/docs/Tasklist.md

 * Deploy and add the new n-gram based text language detection model

 ### Segmentation
-* Split long words
-* See if it's possible to reliably use eSpeak as a segmentation engine
+* See if it's possible or useful to reliably use eSpeak as a segmentation engine.

 ### Subtitles
 * Split long words if needed.
 This is especially important for Chinese and Japanese